-ES OP 2011 ES OP 2016 Particulars Date of grant Number of options granted Date of grant Number of options granted Vesting Period -20% at th -30% at the he grant date: e end of first year end of second year e end of third year As determined by Nomination, Remuneration & Compensation Committee (NRC) subject to minimun of 1 year and maximum of 5 years from the grant date.
-Exercise Period 7 years from n first vesting date minimum of 1 ye d by NRC subject to ear and maximum of 5 m the grant date.
-Exercise Price employees a closing price Company, pric the NSE or B exchange is re granted to eligible t the latest available of the shares of the r to the grant date, at SE (whichever stock having the highest me of the shares).
-NRC and speci it shall not be le shall be determined by fied in Grant Letter but ess than the face value of the Company.
+ES OP 2011 ESOP 2016 Particulars Date of grant Date of grant Number of options granted Number of options granted Vesting Period -20% at th -30% at the ne grant date: e end of first year end of second year e end of third year Remuneration Committee (NR of 1 year and ned by Nomination, on & Compensation C) subject to minimum maximum of 5 years ne grant date.
+Exercise Period 7 years fror 7 years from first vesting date d by NRC subject to ear and maximum of 5 n the grant date.
+Exercise Price employees at the latest available NRC and specified closing price of the shares of the it shall not be less shall be determined by fied in Grant Letter but ess than the face value of the Company.
 Vesting Conditions # @